 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
-GLWA participates in the National Pollurant Discharge Elimination System permit discharge program and has an emergency response management plan.
-In 2016, the Michigan Department of Environmental Quality approved the GLWA Surface Water Intalee Protection Program plan.
-The programs include seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection activities.
-If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313 926-8102).
+GLWA participates in the National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
+In 2016, the Michigan Department of Environmental Quality approved the GLWA's Surface Water Intake Protection Program plan.
+The programs include seven elements that include the following: roles and duries of government units and water supply agencies, delineation of a source water protection activities.
+If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313 926-

-About Unregulated Contaminant Monitoring - Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+About Unregulated Contaminant Monitoring • Unregulated contaminants are those for which EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining the accurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 Before EPA regulates a contaminant, it considers adverse health effects, the occurrence of the contaminant in drinking water, and whether the regulation would reduce health risk.
 The City of Woodhaven Water Department began monitoring for unregulated contaminants in 2014.
 The following tables list the unregulated substances detected during the calendar year 2014.

 Cryptosporidium - GLWA voluntarily monitors for Cryptosporidium and Giardia in our untreated source water monthly.
-The untreated water samples callected from our Southwest plant indicated the presence of one Giardia cyst in March.
+The untreated water samples collected from our Southwest plant indicated the presence of one Giardia cyst in March.
 In addition, monitoring indicated the presence of one Giardia cyst and one Cryptosporidium oocyst in the untreated water from the Southwest plant in July.
 Additional testing was performed on the treated water at the Southwest plant and Cryptosporidium was absent.
 All other samples collected in the year 2018 were absent for the presence of Cryptosporidium and Giardia.
-Systems using surface water like GLWA must provide treatment so that 99.9 percent of Giardia lamblia is removed or inactivated.
+Systems using surface water like GLWA must provide treatment so that 99.9 percent of Giardia lambilia is removed or inactivated.
 Cryptosporidium is a microbial parasite found in surface water throughout the United States.
 Although Cryptosporidium can be removed by filtration, the most commonly used filtration cannot guarantee 100% removal.
 Current test methods do not enable us to determine if these organisms are dead or alive.
 Symptoms of infection include nausea, diarrhea and abdominal cramps.
 Most healthy persons can overcome the disease within a few weeks.
-However, immuno-compromised people (such as those with AIDS, undergoping chemotherapy or recent organ transplant recipients) are at a greater risk of developing a severe, life-threatening illness.
-Immuno-compromised persons should contact their doctor to learn about appropriate precautions to prevent infection.
+However, immuno-compromised persons should contact their doctor to learn about appropriate precautions to prevent infection.
 Cryptosporidium must be taken in through the mouth to cause disease and it may be passed by other means than drinking water.

-Regulated Contaminant Test Date Unit Average Level of Detection MRLt Health Advisory MCLG MCL Source of Contaminant Strontium Jan 2015 ug/L 120 0.3 4000 n/a n/a Erosion of natural deposits Vanadium Chromium Jan 2015 ug/L 0.2 0.2 n/a 100 100 Discharge from steel and pulp mills; Erosion of natural deposits Chromium Hexavalent April 2015 ug/L 0.1 0.03 n/a n/a n/a Discharge from steel and pulp mills; Erosion of natural deposits the control of the co Regulated Contaminant Test Date Unit Average Level of Detection MRLt Health Advisory MCLG MCL Source of Contaminant Test Date April 2015 Unit ug/L Level of MRLt 0.3 MCLG n/a MCL n/a Source of Contaminant Erosion of natural deposits Contaminant April Level of Detection Advisory
+Regulated Contaminant Test Date Unit Average Level of Detection MRLt Health Advisory MCLG MCL Source of Contaminant Strontium Jan 2015 ug/L 120 0.3 4000 n/a n/a Erosion of natural deposits Vanadium Chromium Jan 2015 ug/L 0.2 0.2 n/a 100 100 Discharge from steel and pulp mills; Erosion of natural deposits Chromium Hexavalent April 2015 ug/L 0.1 0.03 n/a n/a n/a Discharge from steel and pulp mills; Erosion of natural deposits